ffperera/cubo/README.md

 $view->setLayout('layout.php');
 $view->setTemplate('content', 'content.php');

-// from the Action or anyware
-if ($view) {
+// inside the Action or in the main entry point if ($view) {
     $render = new Render($srcDir);
     $render->send($view);